 If you are interested in setting up an addiction intervention for someone you love, but you are not sure where to start, here are some steps to help with your planning:

 - Reach out to friends and family members of the person suffering from addiction to see if they are interested in participating in the intervention.

 - Consult with a drug and addiction counselor, an intervention specialist, or even a religious leader if applicable.
-They can help guide you through the process of setting up an intervention and can even help facilitate it for you.
+They can help guide you through setting up an intervention and can even help facilitate it for you.

-- Have each person participating in the intervention come up with a list of ways the person with the addiction has impacted their life.
-The idea is to get the person to see how their addiction is hurting those closest to them.
+- Have each person participating in the intervention devise a list of ways the person with the addiction has impacted their life.
+The idea is to get the person to see how their addiction hurts those closest to them.

-- Have each person decide what they will do if the person with addiction refuses treatment after the intervention.
-Boundaries must be set, and each person should be prepared to follow through on consequences if the person will not get help.
+- Have each person decide what to do if the person with addiction refuses treatment after the intervention.
+Boundaries must be set, and each person should be prepared to follow through on consequences if the person does not get help.